angular/angular/aio/content/guide/roadmap.md

 ### Simplified Angular mental model with optional NgModules

 To simplify the Angular mental model and learning journey, we’ll be working on making NgModules optional.
-This work will allow developers to develop standalone components and implement an alternative API for declaring the component’s compilation scope.
+This work lets developers develop standalone components and implement an alternative API for declaring the component’s compilation scope.

 ## Future